Santander, Cebu: The Establishment of a Parroquia

+Santander’s location along Tañon Strait was the reason why the place was originally called Tañong.
+The people were called Tañonganons.
+The name Tañong was said to have been later changed to Santander by one of the visiting Spanish missionary-priests, after Santander, Cantabaria, his hometown, which was situated in the north coast of Spain.

 Geography

 Santander's terrain is dominated by a backdrop of rugged ranges which raise from a flat narrow coastal plain.
 Strongly sloping to sleepy sloping contours are scattered throughout the municipality.

 Santander is bordered to the north by the towns of Oslob and Samboan, to the west is Tañon Strait, to the east is the Cebu Strait, and to the south is the province of Negros Oriental in Negros Island.
 Santander is the southernmost municipality of Cebu province 133 km south of Cebu City.